-When eloping on National Park lands like Mount Rainier you want to be sure that you pick vendors who are experienced in the world of Elopements!
-This could mean having options for you to do things like picking up flowers the day-of or day prior to your elopement or a service that could travel to your location and set up a table spread for you and your partner.
+When eloping in National Park lands you want to pick vendors who are experienced in the world of Elopements!
+This could mean having options for you to do things like pick up flowers the day prior to your elopement, or a vendor that could travel to your location for their service.
 Or even something like having a lower minimum purchase of items like floral arrangements, desserts or meals!
 Below you will find some of my recommendations of vendors who work around or are willing to travel to Mount Rainier for your elopement.

 Keira Grech Design Co. – Keira is one of the SWEETEST people I’ve ever met, and she actually did the florals for my own elopement!
 She is based out of Ellensburg, Washington and has been working in floral design for over 5 years, but recently created her own studio this year!
 She has a variety of options starting at $300 for elopement packages, and up to whatever your heart can dream!
 You can visit her website here.

 Rusted Vase Floral Co. – Carlee at Rusted Vase Floral Co is an incredible florist who has very extensive experience creating floral magic for elopements!
 She focuses on creating floral arrangements that include seasonal flowers to help her continue to locally source her products!
 She offers a few service options like Elopement packages, partial and full-service florals!

 Sift & Gather – Amber is the cake maker behind Sift & Gather, based in Olympia, Washington.
 Her business is veteran owned, Black owned, and female owned and operated!
 The best way to describe her cakes is simple extravagance; a beautiful blend of simplicity but with powerful elements like florals and unique color palettes.
 You can find her business here!